 - What types of graduate and professional degree programs exist for my chosen career and where are they?

 - What are the application procedures and admission requirements?
 (Including standardized tests such as the GRE or LSAT?)

-- How long will I have to complete the program of study?
+- How long will you have to complete the program of study?

-- What about cost (cost of living, out-of-state tuition, rent, on-campus housing, health insurance, and other miscellaneous expenses)?
+- What about cost (cost of living, tuition, rent, health insurance, and other miscellaneous expenses)?

-- Does the department or university offer assistantships to offset the cost of tuition and/or provide work experience?
+- Does the department or university offer assistantships to offset the cost of tuition?

-- Will I have to participate in an internship, practicum, or field experience?
+- Will you have to participate in an internship, practicum, or field experience?

-- Does the program require passing comprehensive examinations to successfully complete the program?
+- Does the program require passing comprehensive examinations?